Computing isogenies from modular equations in genus two: The case K=Q(√5)

 \end{prop}

-\begin{proof} By \Cref{prop:mf-pullback}, each coefficient~$b_i$ is a Hilbert modular form of weight~$(8+i,14-i)$.
-We can check using the action of~$M_\sigma$ that~$\sigma$ exchanges~$b_i$ and~$b_{6-i}$.
-From the Siegel~$q$-expansion for~$f_{8,6}$, we can compute the~$w$-expansions of the~$b_i$'s; then, we use linear algebra to identify symmetric combinations of the~$b_i$'s of parallel even weight in terms of the generators~$G_2, F_6, F_{10}$. \end{proof}
+\begin{proof} By \Cref{prop:mf-pullback}, each coefficient~$b_i$ is a Hilbert modular form for~$K$ of weight~$(8+i,14-i)$, and~$\sigma$ exchanges~$b_i$ and~$b_{6-i}$.
+From the~$q$-expansion for~$\chi_{6,8}$, we compute the~$w$-expansions of the~$b_i$'s, and use linear algebra to identify symmetric combinations of the~$b_i$'s of even weight in terms of the generators~$G_2, F_6, F_{10}$.
+We find that $b_2b_4 = 0$, and thus both~$b_2$ and~$b_4$ must be identically zero. \end{proof}

-By \Cref{prop:hilb-standard-curve,prop:f86}, the standard curve~$\Crv_K(t)$ attached to $t\in\Half_1^2$ is proportional to the curve $ y^2 = \sum b_i(t) x^i$.
-The algorithm to compute a potentially Hilbert-normalized curve~$\Crv$ from its Igusa invariants $(j_1,j_2,j_3)$ runs as follows.
+By construction, for each~$t\in\Half_1^2$, the genus~$2$ curve equation $\sum_{i=0}^6 b_i(t) x^i$ is potentially Hilbert-normalized.
+Thus, we obtain an alternative to \cref{algo:hilb-curve-2} for the construction of a potentially Hilbert-normalized curve equation given a tuple of Igusa invariants $(j_1,j_2,j_3)$ that does not use the Humbert equation.